cycle263/create-kry-umi/README.md

 ?
-Select the boilerplate type (Use arrow keys) ant-design-pro  - Create project with a layout-only ant-design-pro boilerplate, use together with umi block. kry-pro         - Create kry project with a layout-only ant-design-pro boilerplate, use together with kryumi block.
+Select the boilerplate type (Use arrow keys) ant-design-pro  - Create project with a layout-only ant-design-pro boilerplate, use together with umi block. kry-mobile      - Create kry mobile project with a layout-only ant-design-pro boilerplate, use together with kry umi block. kry-pro         - Create kry project with a layout-only ant-design-pro boilerplate, use together with kry umi block.
 ❯ app             - Create project with a simple boilerplate, support typescript. block           - Create a umi block. library         - Create a library with umi.